 - It's quick and easy to make, done in around 30 minutes, making it perfect for fast weeknight meals.

-Chili mac and cheese is a super versatile dish you can serve anytime, great for just about any occasion, whether it's comfort food Friday, game day, backyard barbecue, or big family picnic.
+It is a super versatile dish you can serve anytime, great for any occasion, whether it's comfort food Friday, game day, backyard barbecue, or big family picnic.

 Let's talk about how to make chili mac, shall we?